 In terms of paperwork, the crèche requires the least amount of paperesse, as you will simply get bill from your nursery that you pay.
-Then add up the total for 12 months and declare it on your income tax return.
+Then add up the total for 12 months and declare it on your income tax return to claim your French child tax credit.
 Easy peasy.

-For a nanny however, you will be responsible for making the appropriate payroll calculations, submitting to URSAFF (the govt. agency), calculating vacation pay, overtime, etc. This is the case for assmats, nounous, and au pairs.
+For a nanny however, you will be responsible for making the appropriate payroll calculations, submitting to URSAFF (the govt. agency), calculating vacation pay, overtime, etc. This is the case for assistant maternelles (assmats), nounous, and au pairs.

 There are professional handholders and agencies who will do this for you, so you may want to get administrative assistance if you do decide to go the nanny-route.